-What would cause me to have headaches everyday?
+What would cause me to have daily morning headaches?
 I wake up almost every morning with a headache, sometimes feeling a little dizzy throughout the day.
 Do you have any advice or suggestions?

-A number of factors can cause waking up with headaches, but the first one I suggest you explore is your blood pressure.
+A number of factors can cause waking up with a morning headache, but the first one I suggest you explore is your blood pressure.
 I would recommend getting a general medical checkup with special attention to your blood pressure, but also to rule out any other condition that might be associated with waking up with a headache.
 If you snore, be sure to tell the doctor, because morning headaches have been associated with snoring and sleep apnea.
-Treatment may mean weight loss or use of a Continuous Positive Airway Pressure (CPAP) device worn at night to prevent interruptions in breathing during sleep.
+Treatment may mean weight loss or use of a continuous positive airway pressure (CPAP) device worn at night to prevent interruptions in breathing during sleep.